|Structural Biochemistry - CNRS URA 2185|

 |HEAD||Prof. ALZARI Pedro / email@example.com|

-Our research activities are oriented towards the biochemical, biophysical and structural studies of proteins involved in microbial physiology and pathogenesis.
+Our research activities are oriented towards the biochemical, biophysical and structural studies of proteins involved in microbial physiology and pathogenesis, with a particular focus on bacterial cell signaling mechanisms.
 Some ongoing projects are described below; additional information can be found in our Web page: http://www.pasteur.fr/recherche/unites/Bstruct.

-Ser/Thr phosphorylation in mycobacteria (M. Bellinzoni, P.M.
-Alzari) Although bacterial signaling mechanisms involve primarily the action of two-component systems, several genes in bacterial genomes code for eukaryotic-like Ser/Thr protein kinases and phosphatases.
-Our research is focused on (1) investigating the mode of action of these enzymes in Mycobacterium tuberculosis, and (2) elucidating phosphodependent signaling pathways that control central metabolism and cell division in mycobacteria, with the specific goal of identifying new drug targets for potential therapeutic applications.
+Ser/Thr phosphorylation in mycobacteria (M. Bellinzoni, G. André-Leroux, P.M.
+Alzari) Eukaryotic-like Ser/Thr protein kinases and phosphatases play important physiological roles in mycobacteria, but the underlying molecular mechanisms and signal transduction pathways are still poorly understood.
+Our research is focused on (1) investigating the mode of action of Ser/Thr protein kinases in Mycobacterium tuberculosis, and (2) elucidating phosphodependent signaling pathways that control central metabolism and cell division in mycobacteria, with the specific goal of identifying new drug targets for potential therapeutic applications.

 Protein folding and secretion mechanisms in bacteria (J.M.
 Betton) Our group studies bacterial quality control systems for the development of more efficient protein expression processes.
 If they escape the cellular quality-control systems, proteins may aggregate when E. coli cells are exposed to environmental stress or overexpress recombinant genes (protein factories).
 Current projects include the study of the CpxA/R signal transduction system, which senses perturbations in the periplasm and responds by up-regulating several protein folding and degrading activities.